Journal / Origins & Travel

 Share:

-In March and then again in June of 2019, our buyers embarked on the journey into the Golden Valley of famed Darjeeling teas with our partners at Chamong Tea Group.
+In March and then again in June each year, our buyers embark on the journey into the Golden Valley of famed Darjeeling teas with our partners at Chamong Tea Group.
 There is a peak quality period of the Darjeeling 2nd Flush between the last few days of May into the first part of June.
 When the Darjeeling 1st Flush harvest is light and bright with high floral, citrusy, or delicate stone fruit notes, then the 2nd Flush will exhibit with a ripe and coppery, juicy, nectar-like presence.

 Our anticipated Darjeeling 2nd Flush crop features teas with a deeper, amber golden infusion compared to the brilliant golden infusion of the Darjeeling 1st Flush.
 The two flushes of tea follow a very similar processing style beginning with harvest, followed by a carefully-monitored indoor wither, rolling, oxidation, which the tea makers skillfully evaluate.
 The process concludes with oven baking to finalize the drying process.

-Each lot is very unique, and we have four lots of the same cultivar from different gardens and one other blend of cultivars from separate gardens.
-Our Tumsong, Lingia and Marybong teas are from the Golden Valley, while the Chamong teas are from gardens to the south in the Rongbong Valley next to Selimbong.
+Each lot is very unique, and this year we are offering a selection from the Lingia and Pussimbing garden.
 While cultivar selection is a factor, the real complexity of Darjeeling teas is to be explored in terms of the terroir.
 The differences of elevation, the grade of the slope and the amount of sun exposure lead to distinctive differences in character.
 Each garden has a signature aroma profile.

 Darjeeling tea is a Geographically Indicated product.
 The World Intellectual Property Organization defines a GI by: “a sign used on products that have a specific geographical origin and possess qualities or a reputation that are due to origin… Since the quality depends on the geographical place of production, there is a clear link between product and this original place of production.”